Ascension Island: Later military involvement

 A joint Government Communications Headquarters and National Security Agency signals intercept station was also established on Ascension during the Cold War.
 The island retains a role in space exploration: the European Space Agency now operates an Ariane monitoring facility there.
-The BBC Atlantic Relay Station was installed in 1966 for short-wave broadcasts to Africa and South America and because of the BBC's considerable resources, eventually BBC External Services began sourcing requirements generally for the Island through BBC Engineering Purchasing Department based in 4 Cavendish Square, London; items were requisitioned and ordered from suppliers, delivered to export packers, Evan Cook and shipped to Ascension on RMS St. Helena.
+The BBC Atlantic Relay Station was installed in 1966 for short-wave broadcasts to Africa and South America and because of the BBC's considerable resources, eventually BBC External Services began sourcing requirements generally for the Island through BBC Engineering Purchasing Department based in 4 Cavendish Square, London; items were requisitioned and ordered from suppliers, delivered to export packers, Evan Cook and shipped to Ascension on RMS St Helena.

-In 1982 the British task force used Ascension Island as a staging post during the Falklands War.
+In 1982, the British task force used Ascension Island as a staging post during the Falklands War.
 After strengthening and improving the structure, the Royal Air Force deployed a fleet of Avro Vulcan bombers and Handley Page Victor tankers at the airfield.
 Vulcans launched the opening shots of the British offensive from Ascension in Operation Black Buck.
 The RAF also used the base to supply the task force.
 Because of the increase in air traffic during the war, Wideawake, with up to 400 movements of all types each day, was one of the busiest airfields in the world for a short period.
 The Royal Navy's fleet stopped at Ascension for refuelling on the way.
 Following the war, the British retained an increased presence on the island, establishing RAF Ascension Island, and providing a refuelling stop for the regular airlink between RAF Brize Norton in Oxfordshire, and RAF Mount Pleasant in the Falkland Islands.

 Twenty-first century

 As of 2004, it was reported that the Composite Signals Organisation, an arm of GCHQ, continued to operate a signals interception facility at Cat Hill on Ascension.
 As of 2007 NASA continued to list Ascension Island as a "downrange site" used for range safety instrumentation.
 In particular, the Post-Detect Telemetry System used to acquire launch vehicle telemetry includes a station on Ascension.

-In 2008 British diplomats at the United Nations Commission on the Limits of the Continental Shelf (UN CLCS), requested sovereignty over 77220 sqmi of submarine territory around the island.
-This would enable exploration into new reserves of oil, gas and minerals, though none are thought to exist.
+In 2008, British diplomats at the United Nations Commission on the Limits of the Continental Shelf (UN CLCS), requested sovereignty over 77220 sqmi of submarine territory around the island.
+This would enable exploration into possible new reserves of oil, gas and minerals, though none are thought to exist.

-The 2009 Constitution order ended Ascension's status as a dependency of St Helena and provided for one Governor of the combined Overseas Territory of St Helena, Ascension and Tristan da Cunha.
+In 2009, The St Helena, Ascension and Tristan da Cunha Constitution Order 2009 elevated Ascension Island, and Tristan da Cunha to equal constituent parts of the territory alongside Saint Helena, with their own governments and established the position of Governor of Ascension.
+Per Section 143 of the Constitution Order 2009 the person appointed as Governor of Saint Helena is ex officio Governor of Ascension.

 In 2016, the United States Department of Energy started operating a mobile climate research facility on the island.
 It is operated by the Atmospheric Radiation Measurement Climate Research Facility (ARM) near the South East Crater, south of the Green Mountain summit.
 The field campaign requires the mobile facility to be operational for about 17 months until October 2017.